-The Back on Track project is funded by the European Social Fund and the Big Lottery Fund.
-It will run until October 2019, focusing on helping young people aged 15–17 across Oxfordshire access the support they need to continue gaining skills and knowledge for their future careers.
+The Back on Track project is funded by the European Social Fund and the National Lottery Community Fund.
+It will run until June 2022, focusing on helping young people aged 15–17 across Oxfordshire access the support they need to continue gaining skills and knowledge for their future careers.

 The support on offer

 Back on Track will focus on supporting participants develop their self-confidence and motivation to stay in education.
 It will also result in young people being more work ready and able to make more informed decisions about their future.